Jodenee/Voyager/docs/Embed.md

 - name: The author's name.
 - url: The author's url.
 - iconUrl: The icon's url.
+(Only HTTPs is supported)

 <br>
 <hr>